MicroEJ/docs/KernelDeveloperGuide/kernelConsiderations.rst

 .. warning::

     When working with :ref:`chapter.shared.interfaces`, :ref:`kernel_type_converter` must be considered.

-    When adding a new ``Converter`` to the Kernel: a firmware udpate is required, as long as a new application installation cycle.
+    If a new ``Converter`` is added to the Kernel; a firmware udpate is required, as well as a new application installation cycle.

 Remote Device Management